-The initial area of Chinatown was located in the east part of London, where thousands of Chinese marines settled at the end of the eighteenth century.
+The initial area of Chinatown was located in the east part of London, where thousands of Chinese sailors settled at the end of the eighteenth century.
 These had been employed in China.
 However, for several different reasons, had to live in London.

 The popularity of these Chinese restaurants drew Asian investors and entrepreneurs to the neighbourhood, turning it into what it is now.